vaishnavi17/crunch/README.md

 #running make builds the project and generates an executable called crunch
 make
 cd ..
-#you can run this executable and supply it with command line arguments
+#now you can run this executable and supply it with command line arguments
 build/crunch [command]
 ```